trambarhq/trambar/client/src/.trambar/bootstrap.md

 Bootstrap Code
 --------------
-Code that handles initiation of the application.
+Code that handles initiation of the front-end.

 ```match
 main.js